Gilles Bernier (Quebec politician): Life and career

 Bernier was born in Montreal, Quebec, the son of Annette (Letourneau) and Amedee Bernier.
 Bernier moved to the Beauce in 1953 to pursue a radio career at CKRB in Saint-Georges-de-Beauce, and quickly became a local celebrity.
 Capitalizing on his popularity, he decided to go into politics in the 1984 election.
 He served two terms as a Tory but was forced to run as an independent in the 1993 election after Prime Minister Kim Campbell, the party's leader, barred him from running under the PC banner due to fraud charges.
-Bernier was later acquitted of the charges, and re-admitted to the PC caucus by succeeding leader Jean Charest.
+Bernier was later acquitted of the charges.

 In 1997, Prime Minister Jean Chrétien named him ambassador to Haiti.

 Bernier's son, Maxime Bernier, won Beauce in turn from Drouin in the 2006 federal election, as a candidate of the merged Conservative Party of Canada.
 Maxime Bernier would serve as Minister of Industry and Minister of Foreign Affairs in the government led by Stephen Harper before resigning from the cabinet in 2008.
 He would later leave the Conservative Party and form his own party, the People's Party of Canada, after placing second in the 2017 leadership race.